BIADwiki/BIADwiki/README.md

 ## Running scripts
 Various credentials are confidential, so running these R scripts requires various objects to be first created.
 This is achieved with the .Rprofile document in the R folder, which is of course not visible on the github as it is on the .gitignore list.
+Creating the .Rprofile requires a new .txt file.
+When re-naming the file make sure that the ".txt" extension gets removed, and the file is .Rprofile.
+Make sure that the file extensions are visible and editable when creating the .Rprofile.
+Otherwise you will end up with a .txt file "Rprofile".
-Therefore you will need to add the following to your own .Rprofile, where 'xxxxx' are credentials provided by the BIAD administrator:
+You will need to add the following to your own .Rprofile, where 'xxxxx' are credentials provided by the BIAD administrator:

 user <- 'xxxxx'